texdiaz/curriculum/03-javascript/1. Basic programming and devtools/2. Variables (var, const, let) + Variable typing + Operadores/README.md

 If you omit var or let you will get a global variable, which can lead to all sorts of problems.
 JUST DON'T DO IT!

-`var` and `let` mean subtly different things, both having to do with scope which we'll get to later.
+`var` and `let` mean subtly different things, both having to do with [scope](https://stackoverflow.com/questions/762011/whats-the-difference-between-using-let-and-var-to-declare-a-variable).
 A good rule of thumb is to use `let` unless you are working with an older version of the JavaScript interpreter.

 ## Declare variables using const
 You can declare a constant with the `const` operator.
 Constants are like variables declared with `let`, but cannot change their value through reassignment.